twilio/programmable-asset-tracker/esp32/esp32_readme.md

     - Firmware MD5 (string).
 Optional.
 ```

+If MD5 is specified:
+- After the file is written to the ESP flash, ESP bootloader calculates and compares the MD5 checksum.
-If MD5 is specified: after writing firmware file is completed ROM loader calculate and compare MD5 checksum.
-Mismatch of MD5 checksum causes an error - `MD5 check failure`.
+- Mismatch of the MD5 checksum causes an error - `MD5 check failure`.
-If an MD5 check error occurs, repeat the file writing procedure.

-#### Power off ESP32 ####
+#### Finish ####

-Method `finish()` resets the ESP32 chip and transfers control to the downloaded firmware.
+Method `finish()` completes the loading procedure, resets the ESP32 chip and transfers control to the loaded firmware.

-No arguments.
+No parameters.

 #  Possible Improvements #

-1) Add the use of the stub loader (second stage loader) firmware for the possibility of increasing the download speed.
+1) Load and use an alternative bootloader - ["stub loader"](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/flasher-stub.html) - it can increase the download speed.
 2) Support compressed firmware files transfer.
 3) Test at higher UART baud rate (460800).